Deposits and Withdrawals

 Withdrawing

 To withdraw, you request a withdrawal from the platform.
 The operator signs it, and you call the vault contract to execute.
-Your funds move directly on-chain to your wallet - no intermediary, no delay beyond the on-chain confirmation.
+Your USDC moves directly on-chain to your wallet - no intermediary, no delay beyond the on-chain confirmation.

 You can withdraw at any point.
 There's no lock-up period and no approval required from Spawn.